conestack/plumber/README.rst

     >>> plumbing.bar
     42

-The first plugin prodiving a default value is taken, later defaults are ignored::
+The first part prodiving a default value is taken, later defaults are ignored::

     >>> class One(object):